elves/elvish/README.md

 4. Get familiar with how to write [Effective Elvish](https://elv.sh/learn/effective-elvish.html).
 This is a living document that evolves with the Elvish language itself.

+5. Last but not least, the [philosophy](https://elv.sh/ref/philosophy.html) and the [name](https://elv.sh/ref/name.html) of Elvish should be studied.

 Regardless of whether you consider yourself a master Elf, feel free to contribute!
 Read [CONTRIBUTING.md](CONTRIBUTING.md) for some notes for contributors.